Ideas for Healthy, High Calorie Meals and Snacks

 Cold or hot cereals with whole milk or heavy cream - higher calorie cereals include granola, frosted or filled wheat biscuits, raisin bran

-Egg, cheese, and sausage on a buttered bagel
+Egg, cheese, and ham on a buttered bagel

-Burgers or sandwiches made with extra meat and cheese, bacon, mayo, nut butter, hummus or guacamole
+Burgers or sandwiches made with extra meat and cheese, mayo, nut butter, hummus, or guacamole

-Fish sticks chicken nuggets tossed in oil before baking
+Fish sticks or chicken nuggets tossed in oil before baking

 Spaghetti with pesto or meat sauce instead of plain tomato sauce